 You’re probably used to canned and jarred artichokes hearts, which are cool if you’re into those sort of things.
 Honestly, many people are forced to resort to the jarred variety because these green gems are a rarity in most grocery stores.
-Luckily, we have Heinen’s in our life and their produce departments are always stocked with fresh artichokes.
+Luckily, we have Heinen’s in our life and their Produce Department is always stocked with fresh artichokes.
 I regularly thank my lucky stars for Heinen’s – their unique and diverse produce section is a dream come true.

 If you’ve never experienced freshly roasted artichokes, you are in for a real treat.
 I’m going to rock your taste bud’s world today!

 These are very simple to make, easily customizable and bring so much flavor to the table, making them the perfect partner for any dinner.
-I topped mine with freshly grated parmesan cheese, which took them to a whole new level.
-Today I served them with a tangy Lemon Garlic Aioli.
-They truly don’t need a dipping sauce, but when has aioli ever been a bad thing!?
+I topped mine with freshly grated parmesan cheese and served them with a tangy Lemon Garlic Aioli, which took the flavor to a whole new level, but they truly don’t need a dipping sauce.

 My favorite part of all is eating these artichokes!
 Plucking off each petal and dunking them in the creamy aioli makes me feel like I’m working hard for my food, thus allowing me to eat more.
 That’s my logic and I am sticking to it.

 Let’s get to the heart of this recipe!